bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 We’re starting with enabling SSO for direct government workers and contractors.
 After completing the transition for them, we’ll focus on enabling SSO for [outside collaborators](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-outside-collaborators/adding-outside-collaborators-to-repositories-in-your-organization).

 Moving forward, the **bcgov** GitHub organization needs mandatory and full membership.
-The option to add outsider collaborators won’t be available anymore.
+If you want to be a full member, please submit a ticket to [Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).

 #### Distinguishing between outside collaborators and contractors